We saw Saturn with the rings and everything.

 |It’s all fun and games till someone gets tusked.|

 “Will the teenagers still be in the road when we go back?
 Will our brakes work going down hill?
 Why will they work?
 What if they don’t work?
 Were those kids drunk?”

-But I don’t have Valium, just Ambien and if she fell asleep I’d have to carry her and my joints would creak and my back would break and I’d end up in traction hanging face down and only ever be able to see the linoleum floor in some sanatorium.
+But I don’t have Valium, just Ambien and if she fell asleep I’d have to carry her, and my joints would creak and my back would break and I’d end up in traction hanging face-down and only ever be able to see the linoleum floor in some sanatorium.

 |I love these pink-cheeked Irish folk.|

-Instead I wrapped Clare in my coat and we walked like penguins through the crowds of people until our eyes adjusted to the dark and we looked through four telescopes at blue stars, the Milky Way and the aforementioned Saturn.
+Instead, I wrapped Clare in my coat and we walked like penguins through the crowds of people until our eyes adjusted to the dark and we looked through four telescopes at blue stars, the Milky Way and the aforementioned Saturn.

 And on the way home the brakes worked and the teenagers were gone and yes, the car in front of us was weaving, but we laughed a lot with our cousins and no one barfed and it felt like an adventure whether Saturn was real or not.
 Sweet Jesus!
 Amen.
-Hallelujah!
-Goodnight.